-Obico has a dedicated and free companion mobile app that works on Android and iOS devices.
+Obico has a dedicated and free companion application that works on Android and iOS devices.
 The app natively includes all the Obico's functionalities available on a desktop, and the UI is neatly designed so that you can easily access all the Obico's features.

-You can skip the browser interface and use the Obico mobile app for everything if you choose to.
+You can skip the browser interface and use the Obico application for everything if you choose to.
 The Obico app gives you an easy and quick way to interact with your printer on the go from any device.

-Obico also supports external OctoPrint mobile apps, which you might've already set up with your 3D printer.
-You can use Obico with OctoApp, Octopod, Printoid, and Polymer and combine the features of these mobile apps with Obico's functionalities.
+Obico also supports external Octoprint applications, which you might've already set up with your 3D printer.
+You can use Obico with Polymer, OctoApp, and OctoPod and combine the features of these applications with Obico's functionalities.

-OctoEverywhere does not have its mobile app; instead, it works in conjunction with other OctoPrint mobile apps for remote-mobile access.
-OctoEverywhere supports OctoApp, Octopod, Printoid, and Polymer mobile apps which work with android and iOS devices.
-Also, unlike Obico, this feature is not availble for OctoEverywhere free accounts.
+OctoEverywhere does not have its mobile application; instead, it works in conjunction with other Octoprint applications for remote-mobile access.
+OctoEverywhere supports OctoApp, Octopod, Printoid, and Polymer applications which work with android and iOS devices.

 Live Stream Sharing

 You can conveniently create and share live streams of your 3D prints via a link on both plug-ins.
 Obico's live sharing feature is straightforward, and you can easily create a shareable link.